rwbl/domoticz-homeautomation-workbook/README.md

 * Energy Power Consumption metering from “volkszaehler” with charts.
 * Control Volumio Music Player whilst listening to Web Radio.
 * Monitor Stock Quotes.
-* Ambient Light from a ESP8266 NodeMCU running ESPEasy
+* Ambient Light (from a ESP8266 NodeMCU running ESPEasy) with threshold.
+* Custom icons.
 * _More in progress ..._

 ### Explore How To